ashleymaeconard/XvsY/README.md

 ## Quick Start: 3 Steps

-  1. Activate XvsY environment using the following command:
+  1. Enter your XvsY Docker Container:
   ```
-  conda activate xvsy_environment
+  $ ./xvsy-run-docker
   ```
   2. Locate your data and metadata file directory (<PATH/TO/OUTPUT/DIRECTORY>).
 The data comprise of a 1) read-count matrix of genes by contexts and 2) associated metadata .csv file.
 See [Inputs](#inputs-for-xvsy) section for details.

-  3. Run this command within `XvsY/` directory to run all the way through XvsY (four boxes in Figure 1 above):
+  3. Run this command within `home/` directory to run all the way through XvsY (four boxes in Figure 1 above):
   ```
   snakemake --R --until <RULE> --cores 1 --config outdir=<PATH/TO/OUTPUT/DIRECTORY>
   ```